 Whenever I’m passing through a new area, I always make a point to look up any craft breweries that are nearby.
 So, during a recent visit to Cattaraugus County to visit Griffis Sculpture Park, I was excited to stumble across Ellicottville Brewing Company.

 Ellicottville Brewing Company was founded in Ellicottville, a popular skiing and outdoor adventure destination in western New York, in 1995, making it one of the oldest craft breweries in New York.
-Over the years, they have expanded from their beautiful location in downtown Ellicottville to five locations scattered around southwestern New York.
+Over the years, they have expanded from their beautiful location in downtown Ellicottville to five locations scattered around southwestern New York, and have become one of the most popular breweries in western New York.

 Wanting to try some of their beers, I headed to their flagship location in Ellicottville in the summer of 2020.